It's time to revisit an old post about chromatic aberration and how

 Ok, we have a rendering running and imf_disp waiting...

-As you might noted before as mental ray start
+As you might noted before as mental ray start to render an image

 file is created in the output directory it looks just like your precious finalRender001.exr waiting to be filled up with those glorious pixel.